 2The Bluetooth loader is intended to improve development efficiency; therefore, software developers should use it during the development phase.
 Note that the bytecode after the development phase should be compiled and linked on the storage/ROM device beforehand.

 decreases developer burden because developers only have to connect the storage/ROM device and start the RTOS once.
-An existing Bluetooth-based loader such as TOPPERS/EV3RT [9] has supported a load of object files.
+An existing Bluetooth-based loader such as TOPPERS/EV3RT [9] can support a load of object files.
 The proposed loader newly supports a load for bytecodes of scripting languages.

 mruby programs consist of an mruby application and mruby libraries.
 An mruby application is the main program code, mruby libraries define the functions for the application, such as Ruby classes.
 The mruby bytecodes including both an mruby application and mruby libraries can be transferred and executed on the target device.
 However, this is also wasteful in terms of bytecode size and the time required to transfer the bytecodes, because the libraries are not modified frequently.
 With the proposed framework, only mruby applications are transferred, and the mruby libraries are preserved on the storage/ROM device beforehand.